ense-375-Lab-2025/classroom-introductory-assignment-Lintondsouza/editme.md

 _Write a question for your teacher below._

-Q: What should we do if github gives merge conflicts or push errors during lab work?
+Q: What should we do if github gives a merge conflict or push error during lab work?